Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

 Ask webmasters if they'd give you a link on a relevant page in exchange for $10-20 worth of StumbleUpon Paid Discovery traffic.
 Sometimes they'd be willing to link regardless of the PD traffic, so this just encourages them to link even more.

 Relationship building can be hard.
 Find people in the industry you can hire that can tap into their list of contacts for links, because they've already built up those connections.
-This can extremely helpful for those who are just starting to try to make a name for themselves.
+This can extremely helpful for those who are just starting to try to make a name for themselves in a new industry.

 Just like industry veterans, experienced link builders have built up little black books of contacts (at least the good ones have).
 Chances are they've dealt with people in either your vertical or a very similar one.
 In that case, they can get in touch with those contacts, saving you the time to initially build those relationships.